skystrife/cpptoml/README.md

 It is reasonably conformant, with the exception of unicode characters in strings.

+Alternatives:
+- [ctoml][ctoml] is another C++11 implementation of a TOML
+  parser.
+The approach taken in both for parsing is similar, but the output format is dramatically different---ctoml uses a compact `union` approach where `cpptoml` uses an inheritance hierarchy with type erasure.
+This means that `cpptoml` will use familiar standard types like `std::string` and `std::vector`, but potentially at the expense of runtime performance.
+- [libtoml][libtoml] is a C implementation of a TOML parser, which can be linked to from your C++ programs easily.

 ## Test Results
 The following two tests are the only failing tests from [the toml-test suite][toml-test].